MitzaelPitre/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

 - A web server can cache content, while an application service can manage traffic and protect against attacks.
 Conclusion

-In summary, a web server is a software that delivers content to clients, while an application service is a set of technologies that ensure the security and performance of the application.
+In summary, a web server is a software that delivers content to clients, while an application service is a set of technologies that ensure the security and performance ofthe application.
 Both are important for content delivery and application security, but they focus on different aspects.

+## Author

+Mitzael Pitre De Jesus

+mitzaelpitredejesus@gmail.com